Natasha Sephton, Creative Therapist, Lifespan Integration Therapist, HCPC Reg.

 Supervision & training

-I trained, to post graduate diploma level, as a Creative Clinical Supervisor at the London Centre of Psychodrama.View supervision profile
+I trained as a Creative Clinical Supervisor at the London Centre of Psychodrama and I am currently offering supervision to counsellors, arts therapists, psychotherapists and trainees.View supervision profile